-Moonstalk is free software for *nix systems (Linux, macOS) enabling efficient development and hosting of dynamically generated web projects built with the Lua language; from basic pages to complex applications…
+Moonstalk is free software for *nix systems (Linux, macOS) enabling efficient development and hosting of dynamically generated web projects built using the Lua language; from basic pages to complex applications.

-For designers Moonstalk is an all-purpose system (akin to PHP), just add dynamic markup into your HTML and you're done; … for site developers Moonstalk allows you to use your own structure (e.g. MVC), supplemented by your choice of application functionality (such as a CMS environment); … for application developers Moonstalk is a framework with which you can provide, configure, hook-into, or replace its components—favouring (but not enforcing) convention-over-configuration (avoiding settings), synchronous request–response flow (avoiding callbacks whilst retaining benefits of async environments), and free-form relationships (avoiding class hierarchies).
+For web designers Moonstalk is an all-purpose templating and rendering language (akin to PHP), just add dynamic markup into your HTML and you're done; … for site developers Moonstalk allows you to use your own structure (e.g. MVC), supplemented by your choice of application functionality (such as a CMS environment); … for application developers Moonstalk is a framework with which you can provide, configure, hook-into, or replace its components—favouring (but not enforcing) convention-over-configuration (avoiding settings), synchronous request–response flow (avoiding callbacks whilst retaining benefits of async environments), and free-form relationships (avoiding class hierarchies).

 The framework is beta, and in limited production use.
 Ongoing development is currently primarily derived from private projects being deployed with the framework, however feedback is encouraged!

 Internal API changes are likely to occur for applications, however other functions (sites, pages,…) should remain stable.
 The manual is not currently up-to-date and you may need to refer to the sources.

 Whilst Moonstalk's development has been self-supporting to date, its future goals could employ additional backing, therefore potential sponsors, development partners and volunteers are invited to get in touch to help further them.

-The core framework is functionally complete, and was recently ported to Nginx/OpenResty with Tarantool as a preferred database system.
-Applications independently supplement this functionality beyond the scope of the framework itself, however most of the original applications were built on a no deprecated database, these primitives for building your own systems are likely to be redeveloped on Tarantool in time.
+The core framework is functional, and has been (mostly) ported to Nginx/OpenResty and Tarantool.
+Applications independently supplement functionality beyond the scope of the framework itself, however most of the original applications were built on a now deprecated database, these primitives for building your own systems are likely to be redeveloped on Tarantool in time.
 Improvements to the internal request-response flow and application hooks should also be made, with some (e.g. authentication) requiring better (complete) separation from internal framework routines.